amcmike3/MidtermProject/README.md

 ## What I Learned

+### Alex McMichael
+This Application gave me experience planning application layout with limited system design.
+I was the database administrator and was solely in charge of the database schema and database design.
+This project used the Object-relational persistence and query service, Hibernate to map all of the database tables to Plain Old Java Objects (POJO).
+The various mappings were tested using J-unit tests to ensure that all connections through hibernate to the database were properly designed.
+Writing all the J-unit tests and mappings helped me to visualize the needs of the project better.
+Looking back at the existing project things I would have done different is had some type of code review within the team to prevent conflict.
+This project tested my interpersonal skills and gave me experience with managing expectations and resolving conflict within a diverse group of team members.
+The most beneficial part of this project for me was working on the front end.
+My previous experience re

+#### Derek Lynch
+In this full stack application, I learned how multiple pairs, or even single developers can design anything and even while working on separate parts, come up with a working viable product.
+It was eye-opening to see how different members of the team think and program, while gaining valuable experience in both back end and front end developing.
+The most important take away from this project is communication.
+Knowing what we all worked on the day before, what our stumbling blocks of the day were, and what we wish to work on that day was vital.
+It also was good to know that if we ever needed help, we had each other to call upon and either we could figure it out, or sometimes just having a fresh set of eyes to view issues and gentle reminders what we were forgetting helped. in the end, us coming together as a team and pushing through differences are what made this project something we are proud to showcase.

 #### Sandra Harpole
 <p>
 This full stack application allowed me to learn and retain a vast amount of core java logic and implement crud requests coming from the front end.
 There were points where I would have to create complex logic for a crud operation that would require me to access multiple data accessor objects and the methods that lie within them, like subscribe,  in order to add a company to a users list of companies.
 I learned to work as a team to implement functioning crud operations across our application for different types of user requests.